AlexanderIglesias/leonardo-backend/README.md

 - **Monitoring**: Spring Boot Actuator
 - **ORM**: Spring Data JPA with Hibernate
 - **Mapping**: Project Lombok to reduce boilerplate

+## ⚠️ Current Status - Error Handling

+**Note**: The custom error handling system is temporarily disabled due to a compatibility issue between Spring Boot 3.5.5 and SpringDoc 2.2.0 that prevents Swagger from generating documentation.

+### What This Means:
+- ✅ **All API endpoints work perfectly**
+- ✅ **Swagger documentation is fully functional**
+- ✅ **Leonardo can access complete API documentation**
+- ⚠️ **Error responses use Spring Boot defaults** (less elegant but fully functional)

+### Technical Details:
+- See [SWAGGER_COMPATIBILITY_ISSUE.md](docs/SWAGGER_COMPATIBILITY_ISSUE.md) for complete details
+- This is a temporary solution that maintains full functionality
+- The application is production-ready despite this limitation

 ## Getting Started